Kind Words From Others

 Working with people at such a tender time of life, I rarely ask them for “testimonials,” but do love sharing the kind words they spontaneously feel drawn to tell me about the work we’re doing together.

-And, because it is such a tender time, I have chosen to not identify them with more than initials, and a statement about the work we were doing when they shared the kind words.
+And, because it is such a tender time, I have chosen to not identify them with more than initials, and a statement about the work we were doing when they shared the kind words (as needed).

 Thank you, Anastacia.
 You took what was foreign and terrifying and made it known.
 As I experienced her time in hospice and her death, there was more calm for me than ever knew I could have.
 My grief-counselor tells me that I did a lot of pre-grieving during that time, and thinks I was able to do it because I understood what was happening to my wife.
 You’re an angel on this earth.
 God Bless you.